arm00n/JsonAsAsset/README.md

 > [!NOTE]
 > Please note that this plugin is intended solely for **personal and educational use**.
 Do not use it to create or distribute **commercial products** without obtaining the necessary **licenses and permissions**.
 It is important to respect **intellectual property rights** and only use assets that you are **authorized to use**.
 We do not assume any responsibility for the way the created content is used.

-JsonAsAsset is a plugin to create assets from JSON data obtained from [FModel](https://fmodel.app).
-The plugin features a user-friendly interface, allowing to easily import assets in JSON data and map it to appropriate data structures within Unreal Engine to create assets.
+JsonAsAsset is a user-friendly Unreal Engine plugin for importing assets from packaged games using JSON files.
+With a sleek interface, it simplifies mapping JSON data to Unreal Engine structures, supporting both manual and automated workflows.

 <details>
   <summary>Supported Asset Types</summary>